yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 In this tutorial, we will show how to perform parameter tuning for segmentation.
 In particular, we will fine-tune a parameter of Gaussian filters for nuclei segmentation by quantitatively comparing ground-truth segmentation with the ones processed in Galaxy.
-As a dataset, we will use GFP-GOWT1 mouse stem cell images, which were acquired from {% Brtov2011 %}.
+As a dataset, we will use GFP-GOWT1 mouse stem cell images, which were acquired from {% cite Brtov2011 %}.
-The training dataset contains a collection of images plus their ground truth {% Maka2014 %}.
+The training dataset contains a collection of images plus their ground truth ({% cite Maka2014 %}).
 The images are publicly available at the [ISBI Cell Tracking Challenge](https://celltrackingchallenge.net/2d-datasets/) repository.

 ![graph_comparison.png](../../images/parameter-tuning/graph_comparison.png){: width="50%"}